Skip to content

 Features of the claims source SPI:

-• Provides an initialisation method, can be used to configure the source or establish database connections.
+• Provides an initialisation method, to configure the source or establish a database connection.

 • Method to let the Connect2id server query the names of the claims supported by the connector.